Screening the Discrepancy Function of a Computer Model: The PIPS methodology

 The prior in \eqref{rhosav} is reminiscent of the discrete spike and slab prior of variable selection in the linear regression context; see \cite{MB1988}.
 The continuous spike and slab, originally proposed by \cite{GM93}, differs from its discrete version in that the `spike' is no longer a Dirac delta but rather a continuous distribution highly concentrated around the value of the parameter that corresponds to removing the variable from the model, zero in the case of linear regression.

 We modify \eqref{rhosav} in the spirit of the continuous spike and slab.
 Hence, it is no longer the case that each of the competing models has a different number of parameters; rather, there is only one statistical model and what changes is the prior.
-We can still use the vector $\n \gamma$ to index the different selections of active inputs, but now $\gamma_\ell=0$ no longer means $\rho_\ell=1$ but rather that $\rho_\ell$ is highly concentrated around 1, which is interpreted as the impact of the input being of no practical significance.
+We can still use the vector $\n \gamma$ to index the different selections of active inputs, but now $\gamma_\ell=0$ no longer means $\rho_\ell=1$ but rather that $\rho_\ell$ is highly concentrated around 1, which is interpreted as the impact of the input being of no practical significance, i.e., that it is inert from a practical point of view.
 The quantities in \eqref{postprob} are still well defined, and form the basis for posterior inference.
-For that reason, we still identify different values of $\n \gamma$ with different competing models.
+For that reason, we continue to identify different values of $\n \gamma$ with different competing models.

-We introduce this modification for computational reasons, as it will allow us to compute all $2^p$ posterior probabilities using only an MCMC sample from the posterior of unknowns under the full model, the one corresponding to $\n \gamma=\n 1$, plus some minimal additional post processing.
+We introduce this modification for computational reasons, as it will allow us to compute all $2^p$ posterior probabilities using only an MCMC sample from the posterior of unknowns under the full model, the one corresponding to $\n \gamma=\n 1$, plus some minimal additional post processing --- this is detailed in Section~\ref{postcomp}.

 Specifically, we propose to use $\pi(\n\rho,\n \eta, \n \gamma)=\pi(\n \eta)\ \pi(\n\rho\mid \n \gamma)\ \pi(\n \gamma)$ where